Crystal Hayes

 Crystal Hayes (born September 25, 1984) is an American model, beauty pageant titleholder and actress.
 She was crowned Miss Michigan USA 2005 and competed at Miss USA pageant in Baltimore, Maryland, placing as a semi-finalist in 2005.

 Career

 After the pageant, Crystal worked as an actress, model, host, and spokesperson for over ten years.
 She has modeled for brands such as CoverGirl, Maserati, Whirlpool, Lexus, Ford, and Wilhelmina.
-Crystal is best known for her role as Alethia, Hugh Laurie’s wife on Veep on HBO.
-Crystal's film career began when she was cast as a featured extra by director Michael Bay in 2010, featured extra in Real Steel with Hugh Jackman in 2010.
+Crystal's film career began when she was cast as a featured extra by director Michael Bay in 2010.